 Knowing who your target audience is will improve the outcome of your advertising by over 200%.
 Understanding your target audience is the first and the most important thing you have to do by all means.

-There are several tools you can use for your audience research such as Facebook audience insight tool.
+There are several tools you can use for your audience research such as the Facebook audience insight tool.
 This tool as you can in the image below gives you all the information you need to know about your audience before you start the ad campaign.

 So first, do everything possible to understand your target audience.

 In each of the advertising platforms, there are several targeting options you can use to precisely target your audience.
 In most cases, advertisers fail to use these targeting options as supported.

 The issue is that some marketers do not understand these big and complicated advertising platforms or fail to do detailed research to actually understand how to navigate their way around these ad networks.

 Since nothing good comes easy, Please take some time always and go through whichever platform you want to run your ad campaigns.